Comprehensive Review of Recovery Mode on Nokia C20

 How to Backup/Restore:

-2. Select Backup or Restore: Depending on available options, you may be able to back up your data to an SD card or restore from a previous backup.
+Select Backup or Restore: Depending on what options are available, you may be able to back up your data onto the SD card or restore from a backup.

-When to Use: To safeguard important data or restore the device to a previous state.
+When to Use: To protect important data or restore the device back to a previous state.

 3.5 View Boot Logs

-Purpose: Access and view system logs for troubleshooting purposes.
+Purpose: Access and view system logs to troubleshoot.

 How to View Logs:

-1. Enter Recovery Mode: Follow the steps in Section 2.
+Enter the recovery mode: Follow the mentioned steps in Section 2.

-When to Use: When diagnosing specific issues or seeking detailed information about system behavior.
+When to Use: When attempting to diagnose some particular issues or when requiring detailed information on system behavior.

 Boot Loops:

-• Perform a Factory Reset: If your device is stuck in a boot loop, a factory reset from recovery mode can help resolve the issue.
+Perform a factory reset: If your device is stuck in a boot loop, performing a factory reset from recovery mode should help resolve it.

 Unresponsive Device: